Cunningham throws two TDs, leads Bulldogs to scrimmage win over Titans - Port Arthur News

 Cunningham had a strong outing after competing with Corbin Chandler for the starting role during preseason camp.
 Chandler ran the offense during the fourth quarter and made some key carries to melt some time away.

-But Cunningham helped the Bulldogs get off to start fast.
+But Cunningham helped the Bulldogs get off to fast start.
 Mazyck took a screen pass from Cunningham and weaved 25 yards into the end zone on the opening drive.

 Nederland’s defense came away with three first-half interceptions — one each by Jacob Kotz, Lalo Flores and Jaice Beck.
 Beck’s pick set up the second touchdown, which Cunningham set up with a strike to Kade Scott on a red-zone cross route as the first half expired.